cayasso/mongoose-cachebox/README.md

 ### query.ttl(ttl)

-From this method you can also specify the `ttl` value for caching your query.
+By default the ttl value is `60000` (60 seconds) but you can use the `ttl` method to specify a different value:

 ```javascript
 Person.find({ active: true })